Noise

 Since 2010, noise pollution along the route has been continuously reduced.
 While 89 properties were still affected by exceedances of the immission limits in 2010, this number had fallen to 35 by 2017.
 With the implementation of the noise remediation concept from 2021, the immission limits will be complied with along the entire ÖBB route between Feldkirch and Buchs.
 The main reasons for this are technical improvements and the refurbishment of rolling stock.
 Particularly relevant is the ban on freight cars with gray cast iron brake shoes, which used to cause high noise emissions.
 These have been banned in Switzerland since 2020 and will also be banned in Liechtenstein from 2023.

-The Office for the Environment has compiled a noise pollution cadastre for roads in Liechtenstein based on environmental legislation.
-This represents the noise pollution in the area of influence of the roads and is based on the status as of December 31, 2014.
+As part of the environmental legislation, the Office of Environmental Protection compiled a noise pollution cadastre for the heliport in Balzers.
+The cadastre represents the noise pollution in the area of influence of the heliport and is based on the status 2010.
 The entire cadastre includes a technical report as well as maps and tables.
+This can be viewed by appointment (+423 236 61 85) at the Office for the Environment.

 The main results can be summarized as follows:

-• In the assessment of the noise immission of the heliport Balzers according to Annex 5 of the Noise Abatement Ordinance (LSV) is primarily the impact of the maximum level Lmax authoritative.
+- In the assessment of the noise immission of the heliport Balzers according to Annex 5 of the Noise Abatement Ordinance (LSV) is primarily the impact of the maximum level Lmax authoritative.

-• It is determined that in 2010 the immission limits according to Annex 5 Noise Abatement Ordinance (LSV) are met.
+- It is determined that in 2010 the immission limits according to Annex 5 Noise Abatement Ordinance (LSV) are met.

-• There is no need for remediation according to Art.
+- There is no need for remediation according to Art.
 14 Noise Abatement Ordinance (LSV) for the heliport Balzers.

 Affected buildings resp. parcels